ArkEcosystemArchive/docs-legacy/docs/tutorials/core/plugins/how-to-write-a-core-plugin.md

 ---
-title: How to write a Core Plugin
+title: "How to Write a Core Plugin"
 ---

-# How to write a Core Plugin
+# How to Write a Core Plugin

 [[toc]]